Routing on Swarm

 Client-Side Hash Routing

 This section explains how to add hash based client side routing to your Swarm hosted site so that you can have clean URLs for each page of your website.
-See the routing project in the examples repo for a full working example implementation.

 1. Create a New Vite + React Project (with create-swarm-app)